qjk5736/example_codes/README.md

 ## entropy_kernel_solver

-	Applies an entropy calculation for an input matrix.
+	Applies an entropy calculation for an input kernel.
 Build with CMake where the entropy code is compiled first in to a library object which is then linked to the driver.
 The simple CMakeLists.txt is included.